Harrods: Asma al-Assad

+Trademark litigation

-In 1986, the town of Otorohanga, New Zealand, briefly changed its name to "Harrodsville".
+In 1986, the town of Ōtorohanga, New Zealand, briefly changed its name to "Harrodsville".
 This was a protest in support of a restaurateur, Henry Harrod of Palmerston North, who was being forced to change the name of his restaurant following the threat of lawsuits from Mohamed Al Fayed, the then owner of Harrods department store.
-As a show of solidarity for Henry Harrod, and in anticipation of actions against other similar-sounding businesses, it was proposed that every business in Otorohanga change its name to "Harrods".
-With the support of the District Council, Otorohanga temporarily changed the town's name to Harrodsville.
+As a show of solidarity for Henry Harrod, and in anticipation of actions against other similar-sounding businesses, it was proposed that every business in Ōtorohanga change its name to "Harrods".
+With the support of the District Council, Ōtorohanga temporarily changed the town's name to Harrodsville.
 After being lampooned in the British tabloids, Al Fayed dropped the legal action and Harrodsville and its shops reverted to their former names.
 The town's response raised widespread media interest around the world, with the BBC World Service and newspapers in Greece, Saudi Arabia, Australia and Canada covering the story.

 On 27 October 2008, in the case of Harrods Ltd v.
 Harrods Limousine Ltd, the Harrods store applied to the Company Names Tribunal under s.69(1)(b) Companies Act 2006 for a change of name of Harrods Limousine Ltd, which had been registered at Companies House since 14 November 2007.
 The application went un-defended by the respondent and the adjudicator ordered on 16 January 2009 that Harrods Limousine Ltd must change their name within one month.
 Additionally the respondent was ordered not to cause or permit any steps to be taken to register another company with an offending name which could interfere, due to its similarity, with the goodwill of the applicant.
 Finally, Harrods Limousine Ltd was ordered to pay Harrods' costs for the litigation.